Selected writings, notes, and reflections.

 From The Shape of Thought

-revealing the pretext of your life, and you’ll be exposed;
+the pretext of your life, and you will be laid bare.

-And since it will be too late to create new chimeras,
+And since by then it will be too late to create new chimeras,

 you will open the window for the last time,